How To Know How Deep To Set Your Float – 2 Easy Ways

 One of the reasons that finding the bottom is difficult for many anglers is that the river bottom of a spot where you are fishing might not be the same depth everywhere throughout the entire spot.

-The top of the pool could be deeper or shallower than the bottom of the pool, or the far bank could be deeper or shallower than the close bank, or maybe there are some high spots or some deep spots as seen in the below diagram.
-I will discuss how to figure all of this out.
+The top of the pool could be deeper or shallower than the bottom of the pool, or the far bank could be deeper or shallower than the close bank, or maybe there are some high spots or some deep spots, as seen in the diagram below.
+The diagram below is an the map of an actual spot I fish.

 Use The Right Float Type